johnpark144/Theoretical_Study/Study_for_Question/7_English.md

     - Concatenating scripts with different strict modes may cause issues.

 - `What's the difference between an "attribute" and a "property"?`

   - Attribute : defined on the HTML markup (Static)
   - Property : defined on the DOM (Dynamic)

+- `What's the difference between feature detection, feature inference, and using the UA string?`
+  - Feature Detection (recommended)
+    - It checks if a browser supports specific code and runs different code based on support.
+    - Modernizr is representitive library
+  - Feature Inference (not recommended)
+    - It checks for a feature like feature detection but assumes support based on another function.
+  - UA(User Agent) String (not recommended)
+    - This is browser-reported string to identify the application type, including the web browser type.